 The god Apollo, thanks to his ability to prophesy, discovered that the culprit of the robbery of his cattle was Hermes; he then went to Cilene to accuse him in front of Maya.
 She showed the child in her cradle to the god, but Apollo brought the child to Zeus and demanded the return of his cattle.
 Hermes refused, but Zeus ordered him to comply with Apollo’s demands.

 However, Hermes, seeing that his statements were not believed, took Apollo to the place where he had hid the oxen and then returned.
-When Apollo then heard the sweet sounds of Hermes’s lyre, he was so delighted that he stayed with the animals and later, the two gods became close friends.
+When Apollo then heard the sweet sounds of Hermes’ lyre, he was so delighted that he remained with the animals, and later, the two gods became close friends.

 Apollo gave Hermes his shepherd’s golden rod, teaching him the art of prophesying by means of dice, and Zeus made him the herald of the gods of the netherworld.